NCCG is a small

 being

-people generally do not have any direct association with NCCG and are
+people do not appear to have any direct association with NCCG

 infiltrated by "satanists."